All student support services

 Student Support for Financial Wellness and Food Security

 Located in 209 Maytum Hall, Financial Aid can help with the often complex rules and regulations governing any aid you receive.
 Before you make any changes to your total number of credits per semester, you should contact the office to make sure there is no adverse effect since certain scholarships, including the Excelsior Scholarship, require the recipient to be enrolled in a certain number of credits per semester to remain in good standing.
 To contact Financial Aid, call (716) 673-3253 or email email@example.com.

 - The Fredonia CARES Act is federal funding received due to COVID-19 for students who were actively enrolled for the Spring 2020 semester.
 Requests are handled by emailing Cares.Act@fredonia.edu.

 The Student Emergency Relief Fund was established through the Fredonia College Foundation to financially assist students who face unexpected expenses related to the healthcare crisis and to alleviate hardship related to moving to a digital education format.
 Funds are provided for specific needs related to distance learning, food insecurity, and assistance with bill shut-off notices.
 Students can apply at fredonia.edu/relief-request.

-The Student Food Pantry, located in LoGrasso Hall, is available for students experiencing food insecurity, especially late in the semester when meal points may be diminished.
-At this time, requests are handled by emailing email@example.com
+Located in LoGrasso Hall, the food pantry is available for students experiencing food insecurity, especially late in the semester when meal points may be diminished.
+At this time, requests are handled by emailing firstname.lastname@example.org

 Student Wellness: Staying Fit, Eating Well, Developing Mindfulness